giantswarm/docs/src/content/guides/deploying-istio/index.md

   namespace: <NAMESPACE>
 ```

-Remember replace the `NAMESPACE` placeholder with the value desired.
-As an example, when you set `default` it implies all application running in the `default` namespace would have bound the `istio` pod security policy.
+Remember to replace the `NAMESPACE` placeholder with the desired value.
+As an example, when you set `default` it implies all applications running in the `default` namespace would have bound the `istio` pod security policy.

 ## Recommendations

 The deployment is made up of a different number of components.
-Some of them, as pilot, have a large impact in terms of memory and CPU, so it is recommended to have around 8GB of memory and 4 CPUs free in your cluster.
+Some of them, like `Pilot`, have a large impact in terms of memory and CPU.
+As a result, we recommended to have around 8GB of memory and 4 CPUs free in your cluster.
 Obviously, all components have `requested resources` defined, so if you don't have enough capacity you will see pods not starting.

-A followed convention, not only within the Istio community but Kubernetes too, is to define in all your app deployments the label `app` and `version` as metadata.
+A followed convention, not only within the Istio community but in Kubernetes too, is to define in all your app deployments the label `app` and `version` as metadata.
 Both labels help the tracing and metrics systems to have richer meta information.

 Another good practice is to name the service ports.
 Istio uses the name to discover the protocol used by the end service container.
-Thus you have to prefix the port name with the protocol desired.
+Thus, you have to prefix the port name with the protocol desired.
 The different supported protocols (`http`, `http2`, `grpc`, `mongo`, or `redis`) leverage Istio to route traffic more intelligently.
 Otherwise, it will use plain TCP routing.
 Read more [in the official docs](https://istio.io/docs/setup/kubernetes/spec-requirements/).

 ```yaml
 apiVersion: v1